Great Bend man dies in Stafford County crash - NewsBreak

 Great Bend man dies in Stafford County crash

 STAFFORD COUNTY, Kan.
-(KSNW) — A man from Great Bend died in a crash in Stafford County Thursday.
-It was due to icy road conditions.
+(KSNW) — A man from Great Bend has died in a car crash in Stafford County early Thursday morning due to icy road conditions.

+According to the Kansas Highway Patrol (KHP), a 19-year-old woman driving a 2014 GMC Sierra headed northbound on U.S. Highway 281.

 Sanchez-Molina, the driver of the Chevrolet Silverado, was pronounced dead at the scene.